Recruitment - how we grow

 - The candidate is well known and has a strong reputation in the industry.

 - Shares our values. (well this one is more of a requirement.. but since it’s more of a springboard for discussion, and not an easy black and white answer it ended up on this list)

 Tips to candidates: Inspire us!
 Show us your skills, technical and social!
 Present something new and exciting at one of our events, or join us for a hack summit.
 Prepare for lots of intense discussions, critique and laughter – we’re a merry bunch, but we need to be convinced you are good at what you do.
 Why?
 Because we want to learn from you, and we want the clients to rave over how awesome you are.
 We’ve spent more than a decade building up a great reputation, and we want you to make it even better!

 Don’t steal people from clients!

 One golden rule as a consultant is to never ever hire a co-worker from a client.
-Managers obviously don’t want consultants to steal their employees, so we don’t even discuss recruitment with a candidate until after both the candidate and the consultant have left the place where they worked together.
+Managers obviously don’t want consultants to steal their employees, so we won’t recruit a candidate until after both the candidate and the consultant have left the place where they worked together.
 Sometimes years after.

 Again, we are in no hurry to grow.
 An awesome person is worth waiting for.

 What kind of people don’t fit at Crisp?

 People who want stability don’t fit at Crisp.
 You won’t have stable working hours and a fixed desk.
 You won’t even get a fixed salary - in fact, it’s the other way around - you pay a fee (but keep most of what you earn).
 See the economic model.
 So when you don’t have a client, you bleed money every month!
 On the other hand, when you do have a client, you earn more than what any company would pay you in salary.
 So it’s up to you to buffer cash and manage risk.